 GIVE THE BEST GIFT EVER

-Tangible gifts, like school meals, make a real difference in the lives of First Nations children.
+Tangible gifts, like school meals, make a real difference in the lives of Indigenous children.

 MAKE A DONATION

-Make a single, monthly or in memoriam donation and help feed, educate and support First Nations children.
+Make a single, monthly or in memoriam donation and help Indigenous children and youth thrive.